-The scholarship of teaching and learning (SoTL) involves faculty framing and systematically investigating questions related to student learning, with the goal of improving their own classroom, as well as advancing practice beyond it.
-SoTL ultimately improves student learning by means of scholarly inquiry into teaching and learning processes and also includes sharing results so others can review, critique and build on the work.
-The Faculty Handbook covers SoTL under Promotion and Tenure Evaluation and Review (section 184.108.40.206.2).
+The scholarship of teaching and learning (SoTL) involves faculty framing and systematically investigating questions related to student learning to improve their classroom and advancing practice beyond it.
+SoTL ultimately improves student learning through scholarly inquiry into teaching and learning processes and includes sharing results so others can review, critique, and build on the work.
+The Faculty Handbook covers SoTL under Promotion and Tenure Evaluation and Review (section 220.127.116.11.2).

-Purpose: The purpose of the SoTL Scholars Program is development of a SoTL project.
-The year-long-experience will focus on writing research questions for classroom-based research, quantitative and qualitative assessment techniques, and the types of evidence that can be used to help answer SoTL research questions.
-Faculty participants receive guidance from the Associate Director of CELT and fellow SoTL Scholars program participants.
+Purpose: The purpose of the SoTL Scholars Program is the development of a SoTL project.
+The year-long experience will focus on writing research questions for classroom-based research, quantitative and qualitative assessment techniques, and the types of evidence used to help answer SoTL research questions.
+Faculty participants receive guidance from the SoTL Faculty Fellow and fellow SoTL Scholars program participants.

 Scheduled Activities: The SoTL Scholars Kick-Off will be arranged in September 2021.
 Once-a-month participation in this program is required during the fall and spring semesters.
 Several individual meetings will also occur depending upon project development.
 It is anticipated that participants will share their work at a future CELT-sponsored event.

 Funding: Participants will conduct their classroom-based research project during the 2021-22 academic year.
 Participants who complete their SoTL projects have first preference for a CELT Teaching Development Grant for up to $1000 to be used for completion of SoTL projects and dissemination of results.